1j01/project-nexus/README.md

 and I plan on extracting the existing launchers into npm packages.

 There's also a button on Node.js processes to open up a [debugger](https://github.com/node-inspector/node-inspector).
-Previously this was so complicated that I've never used anything but logging to debug Node.js code before.
+Previously this was so complicated that I've never used it before.
 Now it's a button.

 _Built with [nw.js](http://nwjs.io/)_